 One of the reasons we believe there is such an assault on this are of our lives is because:

 The first extreme is dismissed by the example of the Shulammite woman in the book of Song of Songs.
-She was more than expressive in the way she made love to her husband, and yet God included it in the Bible.
+She was more than expressive in the way she made love to her husband.
+And yet God included it in the Bible.
 Why?
 It must be that He condoned her actions.
 Love like this, when it is expressed within marriage between a husband and wife, is “good.”
 It delights God’s heart because it unites us as “one” as we enjoy each other unashamedly in every way.

 We are different in what sex means to us:

-• “The male drive is generated by physical needs, accompanied by emotional needs; a woman’s drive stems from emotional needs along with physical needs” (Jack Mayall).
+• “The male drive is generated by physical needs, accompanied by emotional needs.
+A woman’s drive stems from emotional needs along with physical needs.”
+(Jack Mayall)

-“Sex is the physical confirmation of everything that is spiritually joined together during the wedding ceremony” (Dr Walt Larimore, from the book “His Brain, Her Brain: How Divinely Designed Differences Can Strengthen Marriages”).
+“Sex is the physical confirmation of everything that is spiritually joined together during the wedding ceremony.”
+(Dr Walt Larimore, from the book “His Brain, Her Brain: How Divinely Designed Differences Can Strengthen Marriages”)

 “The husband should fulfill his marital duty to his wife, and like-wise the wife to her husband.
 The wife’s body does not belong to her alone but also to her husband.
 In the same way, the husband’s body does not belong to him alone but also to his wife.
 Do not deprive each other except by mutual consent and for a time so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control.“ (1 Corinthians 7:3-5)

 “If you’re ready to begin the metamorphosis and blossom into all God created you to be, the place to start enacting change is not in the bedroom but on your knees.”

 “Search me, O God, and know my heart; test me and know my anxious thoughts.
-See if there is any offensive way in me, and lead me in the way everlasting” (Psalm 139:23-24).
+See if there is any offensive way in me, and lead me in the way everlasting.“ (Psalm 139:23-24)

-These come from what I believe to be the most powerful book (other than the Bible) addressing a man’s heart and mind when it comes to sexual issues, Every Man’s Battle, by Steve Arterburn and Fred Stoeker.
+These come from what I believe to be the most powerful book (other than the Bible) addressing a man’s heart and mind when it comes to sexual issues, Every Man’s Battle, written by Steve Arterburn and Fred Stoeker.
 I highly recommend you get this book if you can.
-It’s subtitle says a lot too: Winning the War on Sexual Temptation One Victory at a Time.
+Its subtitle says a lot too: Winning the War on Sexual Temptation One Victory at a Time.

 2) Do I get any sexual gratification from anyone or anything other than my wife?

 “I have set before my eyes no vile thing.
-The deeds of faithless men I hate; they will not cling to me” (Psalm 101:3).
+The deeds of faithless men I hate.
+They will not cling to me.“(Psalm 101:3)

-“We take captive every thought to make it obedient to Christ” (2 Corinthians 10:5).
+“We take captive every thought to make it obedient to Christ.“(2 Corinthians 10:5).

-“The world has not yet seen what God can do with a man fully devoted to Him” (D. L. Moody)
+“The world has not yet seen what God can do with a man fully devoted to Him.”
+(D. L. Moody)